brianom95/brianom95.github.io/_posts/2023-06-16-ballinskelligs-triathlon.md

     <img width="400" src="/images/balltri2.webp">
 </p>

 The cycle was two laps of a 20km loop.
 I could see Coomanaspic hill in the distance and was thankful it didn't include that (possibly the hardest cycle I've ever done), but it was still a slog at times with lots of rolling hills.
 A nice breeze turned to a bad headwind so I wasn't expecting any speed records.
-I just tucked down low and pushed onward, eventually rolling through my second lap and back into the transition area.
+I just tucked down low and pushed onward, rolling through my second lap and eventually back into the transition area.

-Only a 10km out-and-back run to go, starting with 1km on the beach.
+Only a 10km out-and-back run to go, starting and ending with 1km on the beach.
 Running on sand can be tough, especially with the tide in.
 You had to get wet in places, so I was thankful to move onto a trail and then road after.
 On the road I found a nice rhythm, which was slowed by intense heat, but I felt good around the turning point and on the slight descent of the return.
 The beach was far wetter now and I didn't even try to avoid the water in places, going as fast as I could for the final sprint under the finish line.

 3hrs 24mins 35s